vshymanskyy/TinyGSM/README.md

 - Consider soldering them for a stable connection
 - Do not put your wires next to noisy signal sources (buck converters, antennas, oscillators etc.)
 - If everything else seems to be working but you are unable to connect to the network, check your power supply!

+### Baud rates

+Most modules support some sort of "auto-bauding" feature where the module will attempt to adjust it's baud rate to match what it is receiving.
+TinyGSM also implements its own auto bauding function (`TinyGsmAutoBaud(SerialAT, GSM_AUTOBAUD_MIN, GSM_AUTOBAUD_MAX);`).
+While very useful when initially connecting to a module and doing tests, these should **NOT** be used in any sort of production code.
+Once you've established communication with the module, set the baud rate using the `setBaud(#)` function and stick with that rate.

 ### Broken initial configuration